Home battery storage ROI calculator: Perth 2026 guide

 Savings per kWh shifted: ~28–33 c/kWh

-2. Improved Export Value (DEBS)
+2. Improved export value (DEBS)

 If you're on DEBS, exporting solar during the day earns ~2 c/kWh.
 A battery lets you store this energy and either use it (saving 30+ c/kWh) or export during peak hours (earning ~10 c/kWh).